maikelmclauflin/matic-docs/docs/develop/l1-l2-communication/data-tunnel.md

 - `_processMessageFromRoot(bytes memory message)` - This is a virtual function that needs to implement the logic to handle message sent from **_RootTunnel_**.

 ## Implementation
-As an example we will implement contracts where we want to calculate sum till a provied number.
+As an example we will implement contracts where we want to calculate sum till a provided number.
 The sum can be calculated on Ethereum chain by calling `calculateSum` function.
 This will be too expensive due to high gas fees.

 Alternatively we can call `calculateSumOnChildChain`.
 This will internally send the number to ChildTunnel by calling `_sendMessageToChild`.
 Then on Matic chain `_processMessageFromRoot` will receive this number and do required calculation.
 After calculation is done call `_sendMessageToRoot` to emit this calculated result.
 Now finally call `receiveMessage` on RootTunnel giving proof of emitted result.
 This will internally call `_processMessageFromChild` to store it in variable.